 Resume trends come and go, and that was especially true with 2020.
 Last year, so much changed, and the job search process was no exception.
 Because of that, you could be hurting your chances of getting an interview if you’re submitting old resumes in 2021.

 Even if your work experience and skills have stayed the same, there are still ways to write your resume for the modern recruiting process and job landscape.
-Read on to discover nine impactful ways to update your resume.
+Read on to discover eleven impactful ways to update your resume.

 1. Update your resume’s design